-How to Be a Successful Freelancer
+What it Takes to Be a Freelancer

 1. What is your why

+Why are you starting this business?
 When starting a business, you will make a considerable change.
 You will be changing how you work and structure your time.
 So it’s going to take some adjusting.

 2. Set your goals